 From here, it’s a short walk along an open field to a trail that leads you along the water to several stone observation points.
 While it takes a bit longer to get to the waterfall from here, these observation areas provide nice vantage points for those that don’t want to get too close to the water.

 Without a doubt, a visit to Shohola Falls should be on the radar of any nature lover visiting the Poconos or traveling Route 6.
-Its easy accessibility from this major Route, as well as short distance from Milford and the Delaware Water Gap, make this a must-visit waterfall for those in the region.
+Its easy accessibility from this major route, as well as a short distance from Milford, Savantine Falls and Sawkill Falls, and the Delaware Water Gap, make this a must-visit waterfall for those in the region.

 How to Get to Shohola Falls

 Shohola Falls is located along Route 6 in Pike County, Pennsylvania, 10 miles west of Milford.
 After following those directions to Shohola Falls, PA there are two options for parking to see this waterfall.

 The eastern side of the waterfall can be reached from a parking area off of Brooks Road, which is before the bridge if traveling west.
 While this road might look like a private road, it also leads to the state game land’s parking area.